jundalisay/sp/content/en/superphysics/principles/chapter-09e.md

 But being emotional is actually lack of control by the lower mind of its emotions.

 Positive effort does not mean more feeling is needed.

-Instead, it needs more subtlety and refinementm, as access to the Higher Mind, to breach the limitation imposed by the Negative Force.
+- Instead, it needs more subtlety and refinement, as access to the Higher Mind, to breach the limitation imposed by the Negative Force.

 Therefore the key component of Critical Feeling or empathy is the Positive Force, just as the key component of selfishness is the Negative.